-An optional add-on to landlord insurance, rent guarantee would cover rental payments due once two missed payments have elapsed.
+An optional add-on to landlord insurance, rent insurance would cover rental payments due once two missed payments have elapsed.
 Once you have issued a notice of abandonment, with a deadline date for the tenant to contact you, rent guarantee insurance will cover the rental payments up until the deadline date given to the tenant.

 It’s very important that you comply with the legislation for tenant abandonment.
 If it is found that you haven’t complied, you may find that a claim will be declined on your insurance as you haven’t met the terms of your policy.

 The Torts (Interference with Goods) Act 1977 outlines what a landlord should do with left-behind belongings.

 If you know where the tenant is, you should make efforts to ensure the tenant collects their belongings once you have taken back control of the premises.
 Failing that, try to get written confirmation from the tenant that you can sell or dispose of the left-behind belongings.

 Once you have possession of the belongings, you should either give them to the tenant, leave them at the tenant’s current address or send them to the tenant’s last known address.